dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

 ]
 ```
 Only top level items can be written in separate files,
-and the file names is interpreted as variable names.
+and the file names are interpreted as variable names.

 The variable "price" is common for the items.
 Let's make the utility function which can get the price regardless of the type.